-1.4.1 Speed bumps are maximum height of 1cm.
-They are white and fixed the floor.
-They may be angled.

-1.4.2 Debris are maximum height of 3mm, and will not be fixed on the floor.
-They are small materials such as toothpicks or small wooden dowel, etc.

-1.4.3 Debris may be spread towards or adjacent to walls.
+- 1.4.1 Speed bumps are maximum height of 1cm.
+They are white and fixed at any angle to the floor. - 1.4.2 Debris are maximum height of 3mm, and will not be fixed on the floor.
+They are small materials such as toothpicks or small wooden dowel, etc. - 1.4.3 Debris may be spread towards or adjacent to walls.

-1.4.4 Obstacles may consist of bricks, blocks, weights and other large, heavy items.
+- 1.4.4 Obstacles may consist of bricks, blocks, weights and other large, heavy items.
 A robot is expected to navigate around obstacles.
-Obstacles that are moved/knocked over will remain where they fall and will be reset only once the robot has completed its scoring run.

-1.4.5 An obstacle, when used, is not placed in a place where it might prevent a robot from discovering routes in the maze.

-1.4.6 The obstacles are maximum height of 40 cm and a width of 20 cm.
-Their shape can be everything from rectangular to cylindrical.

-1.4.7 The obstacles can only be placed in foyers with at least 20 cm to the nearest walls.
+Obstacles that are moved/knocked over will remain where they fall and will be reset only once the robot has completed its scoring run. - 1.4.5 An obstacle, when used, is not placed in a location where it might prevent a robot from discovering routes in the maze. - 1.4.6 Obstacles have maximum height of 40 cm and a maximum width of 20 cm.
+Their shape can be everything from rectangular to cylindrical. - 1.4.7 Obstacles can only be placed in foyers, having at least 20 cm to the nearest walls.